-Once your application and payment has been received by Council, the following process steps are primarily undertaken depending on the complexity of your application:
+Once you have lodged your application with Council, the following process steps are primarily undertaken depending on the complexity of your application:

 An initial review of your application will be undertaken to make sure the application is complete.
 If the development does not comply and/or it lacks important information, we will give you the opportunity to withdraw the application so you can address the matters raised.

 Once your application is formally accepted by Council, it will be placed on public exhibition for generally 14 days and can extend to 21 days, depending on the development proposed.
 Surrounding residents will be notified in accordance with Council's Community Participation Plan and will be provided to opportunity to make a submission about the proposed development.
 Application's on exhibition are available through Application Search.
 Note: If an application is amended before a determination is made, the changes may require re-notification and be subject to a re-notification fee.

 The officer will put forward a recommendation to management or the application may be reviewed by various determination panels, depending on its size, complexity, number of submissions received etc.

 The applicant will receive electronic confirmation of the outcome of the application.